-Definition 8.23.
+Definition 10.23.
 A commutative ring with identity $1 \neq 0$ is called an integral domain if it has no zero divisors.

-Remark 8.24.
-The Cancellation Law (Theorem 8.18) holds in integral domains for any three elements.
+Remark 10.24.
+The Cancellation Law (Theorem 10.18) holds in integral domains for any three elements.

-Theorem 8.25.
+Corollary 10.25.
 Any finite integral domain is a field.

-Example 8.26.
+Example 10.26.
 Here are a few examples.
 Details left as an exercise.

 - (a) Zero Ring: If $R = \{0\}$, we can turn R into a ring in the obvious way.
 The zero ring is a finite commutative ring with 1.
 It is the only ring where the additive and multiplicative identities are equal.
 The zero ring is not a division ring, not a field, and not an integral domain. - (b) Trivial Ring: Given any abelian group R, we can turn R into a ring by defining multiplication via ab = 0 for all $a, b \in R$.
 Trivial rings are commutative rings in which every nonzero element is a zero divisor.
 Hence a trivial ring is not a division ring, not a field, and not a integral domain. - (c) The integers form an integral domain, but \mathbb{Z} is not a division ring, and hence not a field. - (d) The rational numbers \mathbb{Q} , the real numbers \mathbb{R} , and the complex numbers \mathbb{C} are fields under the usual operations of addition and multiplication. - (e) The group of units $U(\mathbb{Z}n)$ is the set of elements in \mathbb{Z}n that are relatively prime to n.
-That is, $U(\mathbb{Z}n) = U_n$.
 All other nonzero elements are zero divisors.
-It turns out that \mathbb{Z}n forms a finite field if and only if n is prime. - (f) The set of even integers 2Z forms a commutative ring under the usual operations of addition and multiplication.
-However, 2Z does not have a 1, and hence cannot be a division ring nor a field.
-Moreover, if you look closely at the definition of integral domain, you'll see that 2Z is also not an integral domain since 2Z does not contain a multiplicative identity. - (g) Polynomial Ring: Fix a commutative ring R. Let R[x] denote the set of polynomials in the variable x with coefficients in R. Then R[x] is a commutative ring.
-Moreover, R[x] is a ring with 1 if and only if R is a ring with 1.
+It turns out that \mathbb{Z}n forms a finite field iff n is prime. - (f) The set of even integers $2\mathbb{Z}$ forms a commutative ring under the usual operations of addition and multiplication.
+However, $2\mathbb{Z}$ does not have a 1, and hence cannot be a division ring nor a field nor an integral domain. - (g) Polynomial Ring: Fix a commutative ring R. Let R[x] denote the set of polynomials in the variable x with coefficients in R. Then R[x] is a commutative ring with 1.
 The units of R[x] are exactly the units of R (if there are any).
 So, R[x] is never a division ring nor a field.
 However, if R is an integral domain, then so is R[x].